 Broccoli head. |

 Broccoli is a cool-season crop and demands fertile and well-drained soil to flourish.
-Technically, broccoli is categorized into two main types according to their appearance; heading and sprouting.
-Heading variety (Calabrese broccoli) forms a large, solid head, whereas sprouting types (purple sprouting broccoli) forms many smaller heads or florets.
+Technically, broccoli is categorized into two main types according to their appearance: heading and sprouting.
+The heading variety, Calabrese broccoli, forms a large, solid head, whereas sprouting types, purple sprouting broccoli, form many smaller heads or florets.

-Once established, broccoli plant bears about 4-10 inches wide, dark green to purple color flower-heads depending on the cultivar type.
-The central thick stalk measures about 6-10 inches in length and both the stalk and fleshy flower heads are edible.
+Once established, the broccoli plant bears flower heads about 4-10 inches wide, ranging in color from dark green to purple, depending on the cultivar type.
+The central thick stalk measures about 6-10 inches in length, and both the stalk and fleshy flower heads are edible.

-Broccoli is one of the very low-calorie vegetables; provides just 34 calories per 100 g.
+Broccoli is one of the very low-calorie vegetables, providing just 34 calories per 100 g.
 Nonetheless, it is rich in dietary fiber, minerals, vitamins, and antioxidants that have proven health benefits.
-Total antioxidant strength oxygen radical absorbance capacity (ORAC) of broccoli is 1632 µmol TE/100 g.
+The total antioxidant strength, known as the Oxygen Radical Absorbance Capacity (ORAC) of broccoli, is 1632 µmol TE/100 g.

-Fresh broccoli is an exceptionally rich source of vitamin-C; providing 89.2 mg or about 150% of RDA per 100 g.
-Vitamin-C is a powerful natural antioxidant, and immune modulator helps fight against flu-causing viruses.
+Fresh broccoli is an exceptionally rich source of vitamin C, providing 89.2 mg or about 150% of the Recommended Dietary Allowance (RDA) per 100 g.
+Vitamin C is a powerful natural antioxidant and immune modulator that helps fight against flu-causing viruses.

-Further, it contains good amounts of another anti-oxidant vitamin, vitamin-A. 100 g fresh head provides 623 IU or 21 % of recommended daily levels.
-Together with other pro-vitamins like beta-carotene, alpha-carotene, and zeaxanthin, vitamin-A helps in maintaining the integrity of skin and mucosa.
+Furthermore, it contains good amounts of another antioxidant vitamin, vitamin A. A 100 g fresh head provides 623 IU or 21% of the recommended daily levels.
+Together with other pro-vitamins like beta-carotene, alpha-carotene, and zeaxanthin, vitamin A helps maintain the integrity of the skin and mucosa.

-Vitamin-A is essential also a essential factor for healthy eyesight and to prevent age-related macular degeneration of the retina (AMD) in the elderly.
+Vitamin A is also an essential factor for healthy eyesight and to prevent age-related macular degeneration of the retina (AMD) in the elderly.

-Broccoli leaves (green tops) are an excellent source of carotenoids and vitamin-A; (16000 IU of vitamin-A per 100 g) carrying these compounds many folds higher than that in their flower-heads.
+Broccoli leaves (green tops) are an excellent source of carotenoids and vitamin A, containing 16000 IU of vitamin A per 100 g, carrying these compounds many folds higher than those in their flower heads.

-Fresh heads are an excellent source of folates; contain about 63 µg/100 grams (provides 16% of RDA).
-Studies have shown that consumption of fresh vegetables and fruits rich in folates during pre-conception, and pregnancy helps prevent neural tube defects in the newborns.
+Fresh heads are an excellent source of folates, containing about 63 µg/100 grams (providing 16% of the RDA).
+Studies have shown that consumption of fresh vegetables and fruits rich in folates during pre-conception and pregnancy helps prevent neural tube defects in newborns.

-This floret-vegetable is a rich source of vitamin-K and the B-complex group of vitamins like Niacin (vitamin B-3), pantothenic acid (vitamin B-5), pyridoxine (vitamin B-6), and riboflavin.
-Further, its florets also hold some amount of omega-3 fatty acids (Alpha linolenic acid-ALA).
+This floret vegetable is a rich source of vitamin K and the B-complex group of vitamins like niacin (vitamin B-3), pantothenic acid (vitamin B-5), pyridoxine (vitamin B-6), and riboflavin.
+Further, its florets also contain some amount of omega-3 fatty acids (Alpha-linolenic acid-ALA).

 Furthermore, it is also a good source of minerals like calcium, manganese, iron, magnesium, selenium, zinc, and phosphorus.